jowariak/OWL-GPS/README.md

 The framework integrates active learning, online meta-learning, and concept-guided reasoning to support efficient sampling and prediction in dynamic geospatial settings.

+## Paper

+**Adapting Actively on the Fly: Relevance-Guided Online Meta-Learning with
+Latent Concepts for Geospatial Discovery**

+Manuscript under double-blind review (ICLR 2026).

+This codebase corresponds to the OWL-GPS framework introduced in the paper, including relevance-guided sampling and online meta-learning with constrained memory and sampling budgets.

 ## Status

 This repository provides a reference implementation of the OWL-GPS framework